arangodb/arangodb/Documentation/Books/Manual/Deployment/DC2DC/KafkaZookeeper.md

 # Kafka & Zookeeper

 {% hint 'tip' %}
-We recommend to use DirectMQ instead of Kafka as message queue.
+We recommend to use DirectMQ instead of Kafka as message queue, because it is simpler to use and tailored to the needs of ArangoDB.
 {% endhint %}

 ## Recommended deployment environment